zowe/community/Project Management/PI Planning/24PI1 Planning/PI Planning Preparation by Squad/Zowe Systems Squad - 24PI1 Objectives.md

 ### Zen
 - See App Framework Squad

-## Issue Triage
-- Continue reviewing issues in the backlog and prioritizing them.

 ### Dependencies, Risks
 - No dependencies on other teams this PI.
 - No newly identified risks.